GianlucaGuarini/Tocca.js/README.md

   TAP_THRESHOLD = 150, // range of time in which a tap event could be detected TAP_PRECISION = 60 / 2, // default value (touch events boundaries)
   JUST_ON_TOUCH_DEVICES = false, // default value ( decide whether you want to use the Tocca.js events only on the touch devices )
-  IGNORE_JQUERY = false; // default value ( will not use jQuery events, even if jQuery is detected )
+  IGNORE_JQUERY = false, // default value ( will not use jQuery events, even if jQuery is detected ) NAMESPACE = '';  // prepend a namespace to the events to avoid conflict with future native implementations
 </script>
 <script src="path/to/Tocca.js"></script>
 ```